jodadoj/card-game/README.md

 Fewer people required to make it go

-A player should only be able to be accused once per game in any singular way unless overwritten by a trial (double jeopardy)
+A dammed should only be able to be accused once per game in any singular way unless overwritten by a trial (double jeopardy) in order to avoid targetting a certain player repeatedly or encouraging random accusations

 Accusations should come before revealed hands

 # Final round - a final game before death - ANTE MORTEM

-The final round should be a game between two players
+The final round should be a game between two dammed

 This is not to be implemented within this MVP but is planned along with a spectator function for those who lose in earlier round